amarriner/CodecBots/README.md

 # Metal Gear Solid Codec Bots

-*This is several twitter accounts that run through transcripts of Metal Gear Solid codec conversations with each other*
+*Several twitter accounts that run through transcripts of Metal Gear Solid codec conversations with each other*

 Currently the bots are running through [a transcription of Metal Gear Solid 3 codec conversations](http://www.gamefaqs.com/ps2/914828-metal-gear-solid-3-snake-eater/faqs/43456).
 Every several hours the